awexxx/serverselector/README.md

 ## TO DO LIST:
 - [ ] Build Config File
 - [ ] Develop clickable compass for menu
-- [x] Developed /menu for opening the compass menu.
+- [ x ] Developed /menu for opening the compass menu.
 Games can be changed at a later date (related to Config file).